Abbott’s Lobster In The Rough: Rolling in Noank

-Jerry Mears’ classic New England seafood shack specializes in seafood “in the rough.”
+Jerry Mears’ classic New England seafood shack, Abbott’s Lobster in the Rough, doesn’t actually rough up their seafood.
 According to my step-mom Jane, who spent her formative summers eating at seafood shacks in Maine, “Seafood in the rough” is caught close by and served on paper plates.
 It’s very casual—no fancy airs.
 In Maine, it meant lobster rolls in a napkin and steamers in a paper bowl.”
-That’s just what it meant at Abbott’s.
+That’s just what it meant at Abbott’s Lobster in the Rough.

-There was a huge line leading to the window where we ordered.
+A huge line led to the window where I ordered.

 The hot lobster roll could not have been better.
 The cooks pulled all the meat from a 1¼ lb. lobster and piled it onto a grilled hamburger bun.
 The roll came served with a little dish of melted butter.

 I drizzled some butter over the roll, and it was sensational, rich, with fantastically fresh lobster.
-I could have eaten five of them.
+I could have eaten five rolls.

 The crab roll was similar, but not as sweet or flavorful as lobster.
 The cole slaw was solid since it avoided using mayo.
 The only thing that didn’t hit was the corn on the cob, which was gray.